Arghali123/OOP-IN-JAVA/OOP concept/note.md

 - Protected
 - Public
 ![Access Modifiers](photos/Access-Modifiers-in-Java-1.webp)

+## Difference between Pass by value and Pass by reference
+### Pass by value
+- Sends a copy of value.
+- it works on data types in premitive data types.

+### Pass by refernce
+- Sends the actual value.
+- It works on objects(non-premitive).

 ## Private Access Modifiers
 The methods or data members declared as private are accessible **only within the class in which they are declared**.In term's of application to classes,**apply only to nested classes and not on top-level classes**.